Tednoob17/Ctf-Wu/htb-academy/modules/Introduction-to-Active-Directory.md

 The Responder tool was released by Laurent Gaffie.
 Responder is a tool used for poisoning LLMNR, NBT-NS, and MDNS on an Active Directory network.
 It can be used to obtain password hashes and also perform SMB Relay attacks (when combined with other tools) to move laterally and vertically in an AD environment.
 It has evolved considerably over the years and is still actively supported (with new features added) as of January 2022.

+## Active Directory Strutures

+Active Directory (AD) is a directory service for Windows network environments.
+It is a distributed, hierarchical structure that allows for centralized management of an organization's resources, including users, computers, groups, network devices and file shares, group policies, servers and workstations, and trusts.
+AD provides authentication and authorization functions within a Windows domain environment.
+A directory service, such as Active Directory Domain Services (AD DS) gives an organization ways to store directory data and make it available to both standard users and administrators on the same network.
+AD DS stores information such as usernames and passwords and manages the rights needed for authorized users to access this information.
+It was first shipped with Windows Server 2000; it has come under increasing attack in recent years.
+It is designed to be backward-compatible, and many features are arguably not "secure by default."
+It is difficult to manage properly, especially in large environments where it can be easily misconfigured.

+Active Directory flaws and misconfigurations can often be used to obtain a foothold (internal access), move laterally and vertically within a network, and gain unauthorized access to protected resources such as databases, file shares, source code, and more.
+AD is essentially a large database accessible to all users within the domain, regardless of their privilege level.
+A basic AD user account with no added privileges can be used to enumerate the majority of objects contained within AD, including but not limited to: